matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was easy but it really only existed to get us used to the new Pico and refresh our knowledge oc CPython.
+This assignment was easy but it really only existed to get us used to the new Pico and refresh our knowledge on CPython.
+This was a very fun assignment.
+It was a real learning expierience

 ## Launchpad countdown